Ballarat: Demographics

 Ballarat is the 4th largest inland city in Australia, and the 3rd largest Victorian city behind Melbourne and Geelong.
-The 2016 Australian national census indicated that the permanent population of the urban area was 101,588 out of the City of Ballarat's population of 104,355 and a total of 45,653 households.

-The population of Ballarat has increased moderately to 105,471 in June 2018, having an annual growth year-on-year of 1.78% since June 2013 (slightly faster than the national rate of 1.56% during the same period).
+According to the 2021 census, there were 111,973 people in Ballarat, a moderate increase from 105,471 in June 2018.
+This follows annual growth of 1.78% since June 2013 (slightly faster than the national rate of 1.56% during the same period).

 The recently accelerated growth rate has been attributed by demographers to increased commuter activity arising from surging house and land prices in Melbourne coupled with public transport improvements between Ballarat and Melbourne.

-While most of the city's population can trace their ancestry to Anglo-Celtic descent, 8.2% of the population are born overseas.
-Of them, the majority (4.2%) come from North East Europe.
-3.4% speak a language other than English.
-14.4% of the population is over the age of 65.
-The median age in Ballarat is 35.8 years.
+Most of the city's population can trace their ancestry to Anglo-Celtic descent, and 16.3% of the population are born overseas.
+These include people from England (2.1%), India (1.6%), New Zealand (0.9%), China (0.6%), and the Philippines (0.6%).
+8.2% speak a language other than English.
+18.8% of the population is over the age of 65.
+The median age in Ballarat is 38 years.

 Ballarat's ethnic make up is partly the result of the mid 19th Century gold rush, where people of Celtic, Anglo-Saxon and East Asian descent emigrated here in the hope of landing a fortune.

-The average income of Ballarat, while lower than Melbourne, is higher than average for regional Victoria.
-Ballaratians in the 2007/08 financial year earned on average A$38,850 a year.
-The highest earners living in the city's inner suburbs with a mean of $53,174 a year, while the lower earners are centred on the city's southern suburbs.
-According to the 2006 Census, Ballarat's working population is largely white collar 52.1% consisting of Management, Professionals, Clerical and Administrative Workers and Sales Workers, while 32.9% are blue collar working in Technicians and Trades, Labouring or Machinery Operation.
-56.5% of households had access to the Internet in 2006.
-The unemployment rate as of June 2011 was 7.8%.
+The median income of the local government area of Ballarat in 2019-2010 was $A50,767.
+According to the 2021 Census, Ballarat's working population include Professionals (22.8%), Community and Personal Service Workers (13.8%), Technicians and Trades Workers (13.8%), Clerical and Administrative Workers (12.3%), and Managers (11.2%).
+The unemployment rate in 2021 was 4.8%.

-50.3% of the population have completed further education after high school.
+21.9% of the population have completed further education after high school.

+According to the 2017 Victorian Population Health Survey, Ballarat is home to the fifth largest community of LGBTIQA+ people by LGA in the State.

+Religion

 Christianity is the most common religion in Ballarat.
-56.3% indicated that they were Christian while 36.9% stated they had no religion and a further 9.1% did not answer the question.
-Catholics (24.3%), Anglicans (10.6%) and the Uniting Church (6.8%) were the largest Christian denominations.
+Catholics (21.3%), Anglicans (7.9%) and the Uniting Church (4.7%) were the largest Christian denominations.
+47.6% stated they had no religion and a further 5.9% did not answer the question.